Miguevrgo/dmsh/README.md

 ## Coding style
 ### C
-See [suckless](https://suckless.org/coding_style/) to learn about how we write our C code.
+We use .clang-format for our C code, following Mozilla style-guide
 ### Rust
 See [Rust style guide](https://doc.rust-lang.org/nightly/style-guide/index.html) to learn about how we write our Rust code.